RRosario007/PTPC/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Web Page
 I created my own web page.
 It includes my work, how to contact me, and info about me.
-I got inspiration from La La Land for the color palette.
+I haven't actually put up my website on the internet yet.
+Down below you are able to see what it would look like.
 <br>
 Things I learned: